In the previous blog we discussed about BIW CAD Engineering services that we offer. Refer the following link to read the blog part-1 (Click here).

 1. Consolidated BOM

-The consolidated BOM includes all the parameters on one sheet with all parts, sub-assemblies and assemblies.
+The consolidated Bill Of Material includes all the parameters on one sheet with all parts, sub-assemblies and assemblies.
 The list of parameters can vary from 10 to 100 based on the depth of analysis & data mapping required.

 The image below shows few of the parameters that we map to create Bill of material of the teardown vehicle.